 A well-designed paver patio is the foundation of outdoor living.
 It’s where you grill dinner on Saturdays, where the kids play, where you host friends, and where you sit with coffee on a quiet morning.
 Done right, it lasts decades and dramatically increases your home’s value.
 Done wrong, it sinks, cracks, and becomes an expensive regret.

 Charles County paver patios range from compact 200 sq ft entertaining spaces in Waldorf townhomes to sprawling 1,500 sq ft outdoor living complexes in La Plata and Hughesville.
-The fundamentals stay the same across every scale: proper base preparation, premium materials, and craftsmanship that’s still solid in 30 years.
+The fundamentals stay the same across every scale: proper base preparation, premium materials, and craftsmanship that’s still solid three decades on.

 What Makes a Quality Paver Patio

-The difference between a patio that lasts 30 years and one that fails in 5 has almost nothing to do with the pavers themselves.
+The difference between a patio that lasts three decades and one that fails inside five has almost nothing to do with the pavers themselves.
 It’s about what’s underneath them.

 Excavation depth.
-We dig 8-10 inches below finished grade.
+8-10 inches below finished grade.
 Cheap installers dig 4-6 inches and use less base material.
 Their patios sink within a few freeze-thaw cycles.

 Base preparation.
-We install geotextile fabric (prevents weed growth and soil migration), then 6 inches of compacted ¾” crushed stone in 2-inch lifts, each compacted with a plate compactor.
+Geotextile fabric first (it prevents weed growth and soil migration), then 6 inches of compacted ¾” crushed stone in 2-inch lifts, each one run over with a plate compactor.
 Each layer matters.

 Bedding sand.
 One inch of properly screed bedding sand creates the level surface for the pavers.
 Too thick, the pavers move.
 Too thin, they don’t seat properly.
-We screed every section.
+Every section gets screeded.

 Edge restraint.
 Without rigid plastic edge restraint and 10-inch spikes every 12 inches, pavers migrate outward over time.
-We never skip this step.
-Many installers do.
+It is never a step to skip.
+Many installers skip it.

 Polymeric jointing sand.
 Standard sand washes out in rain.
 Polymeric sand hardens like mortar when wet, locks pavers in place, and prevents weed growth.
-We use it on every project.
+It goes into every project.

-We work with the industry’s leading paver manufacturers because they back their products with extensive warranties and produce consistent, high-quality stones that don’t fade or crack.
+The industry’s leading paver manufacturers are worth specifying, because they produce consistent, high-quality stones that hold their color and don’t spall.

 Techo-Bloc — Canadian manufacturer with exceptional quality control and beautiful natural-stone-look options.
 The Blu and Aberdeen lines work especially well for transitional and modern home styles.

-Cambridge Pavingstones — Made in New Jersey, so they’re climate-tested for our freeze-thaw cycles.
+Cambridge Pavingstones — Made in New Jersey, so they’re climate-tested for Mid-Atlantic freeze-thaw.
 Their Renaissance and Roundtable collections are budget-friendly without sacrificing quality.

-Natural Stone Options — For higher-end projects, we install travertine, bluestone, and limestone pavers.
+Natural Stone Options — For higher-end projects: travertine, bluestone, and limestone pavers.
 These cost 40-60% more than concrete pavers but provide a unique aesthetic that mass-produced pavers can’t match.

 Design Considerations for Charles County Homes